blackkat-dev/blackkat-dev/README.md

 <h2 align="center" id="portfolio">💼 Portfolio</h2>
 Here are some of my projects:

-- [`Temporary Portfolio`](https://vynxcode-ts.github.io/personal-portfolio-project/) - This is a simple portfolio project to showcase my skills and projects.
-My main portfolio is currently in progress.

-- `**Main Portfolio coming soon**` – I’m organizing a collection of my projects and work samples to showcase my skills.
-Check back to view my finished portfolio.
+- [`Blackkat Portfolio`](https://vynxcode.com/portfolio) – My organized collection of projects and work showcasing my skills in web development, web design, and graphic design.

-- [`Vynxcode Website`](https://vynxcode.com) - This is a the Vynxcode website coming soon page.
+- [`Vynxcode Website`](https://vynxcode.com) - This is a the Vynxcode website coming soon page fully custom coded and deployed.
 Our main website is currently in development.
 To get notified when we launch signup.
+If you are interested in a website, template, component, or graphic design we are accepting new projects reach out to us via email.

 - [`Band Client Website`](https://intheshadowsband.com) – Weekly updates and maintenance of a live website using **HTML**, **CSS**, and **JavaScript**.
 Crafted layouts, implemented code edits, added embedded features, and customized the site via **Hostinger editor** for a polished, responsive design.